MosheLevy20/VolumeAnnotate/README.md

 There are four sections to the control panel.
 ### First Section
-Here are the basic buttons for scrubbing between frames, as well as zooming (these can be controlled with the arrow keys.
+Here are the basic buttons for scrubbing between frames, as well as zooming (these can also be controlled with the arrow keys).
 ### Second Section
 Next is the mouse menu:
 1. Pan (WASD).
 This is the default, it allows you to move around the image when zoomed in, you can also pan using the 'W','A','S','D' keys.